aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 ## Requirements

-* [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
-The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.
+* [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in as root or an user that has Administrative privileges.
+We will create a new IAM user for the purpose of setting up the Database Activity Streams end-to-end flow.
+The IAM user that you will create must have sufficient permissions to make necessary AWS service calls and manage AWS resources.

-## Run the BootStrapFromCloudShell.sh or the BootStrapFromCloudShellNoConsoleAccess.sh script
+### Run the BootStrapFromCloudShell.sh or the BootStrapFromCloudShellNoConsoleAccess.sh script

 **Note that in the instructions below, you will need to run the BootStrapFromCloudShell.sh only if you allow AWS console access for IAM users.**